tuvus/iowa-systems/README.md

 Grass will scale infinitely.
 Foxes move too quickly and over hunt rabbits and then die off.
 Foxes and rabbits always move at a running speed instead of a normal walking speed.
+Plants die off completely when fully eaten when in reality they would have a chance to grow back with thier stored resources.

 ---

 #### Time scale
-The current time scale that the simulation is running on is each update at a simulation speed of 1 is equal to 1 hour.
+Each update of the simulation equals one hour.
-Decreasing the simulation speed will (in theory) result in a more accurate simulation but uses more processing power per unit of time.
+Decreasing the simulation speed will in the simulation settings panel (in theory) result in a more accurate simulation but uses more processing power per unit of time.

 #### Zones
 The earth is split up somewhat evenly into zones, by default this is 20.
-Plants only check in thier zone and neighboring zones for resource competition. (not implemented yet) In the future each zone will have its own temperature, water and sunlight.
+Plants will only check in thier zone and neighboring zones for resource competition. (not implemented yet) In the future each zone will have its own temperature, water and sunlight.

 Animals only check for prey in their zone and neighboring zones.